Flinsch/ready-or-not/README.md

 readyon.init().bind();
 ```

-> **Note:** The use of ready-or-not addresses both aforementioned problems regarding the DRY principle and possible "$ is not defined" errors.
+> **Note:** The use of ready-or-not addresses both aforementioned problems from the [Motivation](#motivation) regarding the DRY principle and possible "$ is not defined" errors.
 In addition, you have the flexibility to distinguish between "each time" and "only once".

 # Configuration options